lucy

 Lucy is a popular name that has been given to many famous people over the years.
 Here are some of the most notable Lucys:

-• Lucy Hale: Born on June 14, 1989, Lucy Hale is an American actress and singer.
+• Lucy Hale: Born on June 14, 1989, Lucy Hale is an American actress & singer.
 She is best known for her role as Aria Montgomery in the television series “Pretty Little Liars”.
 Hale has also released several successful country music albums.

-Gender and Pronunciation of Lucy
+Gender & Pronunciation of Lucy

 Lucy is primarily a feminine given name, although it has occasionally been used as a masculine name.
 The name Lucy is derived from the Latin word ‘lux’ whiich means ‘light’.
 It is a name that has been used for girls born at dawn or daylight.